kubernetes/enhancements/keps/sig-scheduling/5729-resourceclaim-support-for-workloads/README.md

 `status.reservedFor`.
 A future invocation of `PostFilter` will deallocate the ResourceClaim if its `status.reservedFor` list is still empty.

+The DynamicResources plugin will also implement the `PostFilter` phase of the PodGroup scheduling cycle which will perform a similar function to the Pod-level implementation.
+When a PodGroup fails to schedule, `PostFilter` will deallocate and unreserve the PodGroup's ResourceClaims which are reserved only for that PodGroup or for nobody.

 ### Determining Allowed Pods for a ResourceClaim

 Currently, any Pod allowed to utilize a ResourceClaim is listed explicitly in